sorryfornow/Pipeline/README.md

   - An opaque handle to a node in the pipeline.
     May be any type of your choice as long as it is ['regular'][https://en.cppreference.com/w/cpp/concepts/regular];
     that is, copyable, default-constructible, and equality-comparable.
+    **Note**: we expect to be able to create a reasonable number of nodes.
+Your handle should be able to support at least 256 nodes in the pipeline.
   - We refer to a `node_id` as "invalid" if it is not a valid handle;
     that is, it cannot be used to refer to a node that is currently in the pipeline.